Into Film Clubs

 Reviews are an important part of the film industry, and can really make you think about your own performance.
 This is an exciting competition that could encourage the next generation of film reviewers, and ensure the future of film criticism is in safe hands!Kevin Guthrie, Actor and Into Film Ambassador for Scotland

 The Into Film Festival programme is designed to bring an exciting range of films - both new releases and beloved classics - to young audiences, helping support their learning and contributing to their cultural, creative and personal development.

-We hope all of our attendees - both young people and educators alike - will have an amazing experience and feel inspired by the films they chose to see.
+We hope all of our attendees - both young people and educators alike - will have an amazing experience and feel inspired by the films they see.
 There are scores of great films in this year's Festival programme, and with our review writing competition, we want to find out what you thought of them!

 Review a film using the form below, in no more than 300 words, and you could win some amazing prizes for your film club or class.
 You can review as many films as you like, as long as you saw them as part of the Festival.
 Just don't forget to tell us which film you're reviewing please!